gusgad/react-tweetdeck-app/README.md

 ## How to run

-Note: before running the app, you may want to use the 'REDUX_DEVTOOLS' and 'REDUX_DEVTOOLS'.
+Note: before running the app, you may want to use the 'REACT_DEVTOOLS' and 'REDUX_DEVTOOLS'.
 If so, please, uncomment the line 18 in `store.js`.

 ```bash
 # Install dependencies